-When arriving at the destination or intermediate stops announce:
+When arriving at the destination or intermediate stops announce: The location.
+Reason for stopping.
+Next departure time.
+Bus number.

-- The location

-- Reason for stopping

-- Next departure time

-- Bus number

-Remind riders to take carry-ons with them if they get off the bus.
+Remind riders getting off the bus to take carry-ons with them.
 If the aisle is on a lower level than the seats, remind riders of the step-down.
-It is best to tell them before coming to a complete stop.
+This should be announced by the driver before coming to a complete stop.